MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/tradeoffs.md

 ---
 title: Performance Efficiency tradeoffs for Power Platform workloads
-description: Learn about the Performance Efficiency tradeoffs with other pillars.
+description: Learn about the Performance Efficiency tradeoffs you might encounter when optimizing for the other Power Platform Well-Architected pillars.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft